yaonan1998/Computational_Chemistry/MD/README.md

 &emsp;You can find these necessary files in `Computational_Chemistry/MD/run/pre_files/`.

-&emsp;If required files for new species are missing, you have to add them by yourself :).
+&emsp;If required files for new species are missing, you have to add them by yourself. :)
 * **Run**
 1. Please state the system information and simulation settings in `lammps_run.init`:

+&emsp;(NOTE: The following JSON file is ONLY for instructions, so it contains annotations starting with #.)
 ```text
 {
   # The directory where you put the preliminary files.